Cheloniidae: Habitat and ecology

 The habitat range of sea turtles, in general, is known to be far reaching into warmer temperatures and the tropical and subtropical areas of the Pacific and Atlantic Oceans and is even also found in warmer seas such as the Mediterranean Sea.
 Within these temperamental biomes, sea turtles frequent near by the coastlines when nesting, and spend most of their lives swimming out in waters over the continental shelf when feeding.
 Travelling throughout the oceans has been reported in olive ridley sea turtles but more often than not, they tend to frequent bays and estuaries.
-The diets of all the sea turtle species, except for the Green Sea Turtle, which is only herbivorous from hatchling to juvenile, are mostly carnivorous, with some herbivorous tendencies.
+The diets of all the sea turtle species, except for the green sea turtle, which is only herbivorous from hatchling to juvenile, are mostly carnivorous, with some herbivorous tendencies.
 Sea turtles feed mainly on sea sponges, jellyfish, mollusks and barnacles, sea urchins, and even fish.
 The green sea turtle, on the other hand, feeds primarily on many different types of sea grasses.

+Climate change

+Sea turtles are ectotherms, meaning their life history traits, behaviors, and physiology are impacted by environmental temperature, which determines sea turtle sex-ratio and hatching success.
+This sensitivity makes them highly vulnerable to increasing temperatures and events related to climate change.
+Temperature increases also drive processes like sea-level rise and cyclonic activity, both of which can alter nesting environments and increase the risk of embryo mortality.

+A study predicted that by 2070, nesting grounds of Chelonia mydas in the Northern Great Barrier Reef would be most vulnerable to higher temperatures, with temperature posing a greater threat than sea-level rise and cyclonic activity.
+Mitigating temperature-related threats will have the greatest impact on reducing nesting site vulnerability.
+Climate risks will vary geographically and across species as different species of sea turtles will adapt their nesting behavior and ecology in response to ongoing climate change.

+Despite rising temperatures, sea turtles have shown resilience to climate changes in the past that have allowed them to persist for millions of years.
+Cheloniidae and Dermochelyidae (sister group) are the only sea turtle families that have survived extreme periods of climatic fluctuation, thus they may adapt to future climate conditions.